Severe mental impairment discount

 Does the discount apply?

-To find out if a discount may apply to your Council Tax bill, you need to count the number of adults who live in the property as their main home, and then deduct the number of adults who fall into one of the disregarded groups.
+To find out if a discount may apply to your council tax bill, you need to count the number of adults who live in the property as their main home, and then deduct the number of adults who fall into one of the disregarded groups.
 If there is a maximum of one adult left, then a discount may apply.

-Last updated 27 March 2024
+Last updated 27 December 2024